COMP SCI 3305 - Parallel and Distributed Computing

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment SummaryThe assessment will comprise of two parts: coursework worth 65% and a final exam worth 35%.
+Assessment SummaryThe assessment will comprise of two parts: practical programming assignments worth 70% and a final exam worth 30%.